dukeluo/eslint-plugin-check-file/docs/rules/folder-naming-convention.md

 Besides this, the custom pattern should support all other Next.js naming conventions.

 You can read more about them [here](https://github.com/DukeLuo/eslint-plugin-check-file/pull/27#issuecomment-1582551071).

+While `NEXT_JS_APP_ROUTER_CASE` covers many naming cases, it's possible that some cases may be missing.
+If you come across any missing cases, I encourage you to open an issue and provide the necessary details.
+Your feedback will help me improve and enhance the naming convention.

 ### Options